How to Grow a Christmas Cactus

 How to Prune a Christmas Cactus

 When given the kind of TLC we’ve been talking about, Christmas cacti can live for decades.
 To keep yours full and bushy, you’ll want to prune it once it finishes blooming.
 Don’t worry—it’s a really simple process.
 Just remove 2 or 3 stem sections per branch on about half the plant by giving the stem a quick twist between segments.
 (You can prune the other stems next year.)
 If branches start breaking off because the plant is so large, trim it a little more.
 That’s it!

 How to Grow More Christmas Cacti

 Instead of tossing those pruned sections into the compost, why not root them to make more lovely Christmas cacti for your friends?
-Dip each cutting in Miracle-Gro® FastRoot1® Dry Powder Rooting Hormone and stick it into barely moist potting mix.
+Dip each cutting into a rooting hormone and stick it into barely moist potting mix.
 (You can root several cuttings in a single container—just make sure it has drainage.)
 Let the cuttings sit for a few weeks, keeping the potting mix just slightly moist, and then check to see if they have roots.
 Once they do, you can water them a bit more.
 As they grow, move your new Christmas cactus babies into their own pots.